Guinea PigCavia porcellus

 - Weight loss

 - Labored breathing

 |Health Issue||Symptoms or Causes||Suggested Action|

-Ask a store partner about Petco's selection of books on guinea pigs and the variety of private brand products available for the care and happiness of your new pet.
-All private brand products carry a 100% money-back guarantee.
+Ask a Pet Care Center associate about Petco's selection of products available for the care and happiness of your new pet.
+All products carry a 100% money-back guarantee.

-Because all small animals are potential carriers of infectious diseases, such as Lymphocytic Choriomeningitis, Rat Bite Fever and Salmonella, always wash your hands before and after handling your small animal or habitat contents to help prevent the potential spread of disease.
+Because all small pets are potential carriers of infectious diseases such as ringworm, lymphocytic choriomeningitis and salmonella, always wash your hands before and after handling your small pet or habitat contents to help prevent the potential spread of disease.

-Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for small animals and should consider not having a small animal as a pet.
+Pregnant women, children under the age of 5, senior citizens and people with weakened immune systems should contact their physician before purchasing or caring for small pets and should consider having a pet other than a guinea pig.

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about small animals and disease.

 Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+If you need additional information, please contact your veterinarian.